Conservation Education

 In-School Programs

 South Carolina Department of Natural Resources can bring conservation education to your classroom!
 Each in-school program is designed to be approximately an hour long and incorporates a hands-on activity.
 Lessons can be completed in the classroom, but most of the activities will need an open outdoor space on the school’s campus.
 SCDNR staff availability will determine how many classes can be seen in one day.
+A minimum of ten students is required to put on a program at your school/facility.
 Programs can be scheduled for Tuesdays – Fridays.
 These free programs are correlated to the 2021 South Carolina College and Career-Ready Science Standards.

 For a list of available programs, please check out our Conservation Education In-School Programs